paulej/perc-tunnel/draft-jones-perc-dtls-tunnel.md

 The MDD **MUST** assign a tunnel-unique "association identifier" for each endpoint-initiated DTLS association and include it in all messages forwarded to the KMF.
 The KMF will subsequently include in this identifier in all messages it sends so that the MDD can map messages received via a given tunnel and forward those messages to the correct endpoint.

-The tunnel protocol enables the KMF to separately provide HBH key material to the MDD for each of the individual endpoint DTLS associations, though the MDD cannot decrypt messages between the KMF and endpoints.
+The tunnel protocol enables the KMF to separately provide HBH keying material to the MDD for each of the individual endpoint DTLS associations, though the MDD cannot decrypt messages between the KMF and endpoints.

 When a DTLS message is received by the MDD from an endpoint, it forwards the UDP payload portion of that message to the KMF encapsulated in a Tunnel + Profiles message (see (#tunneling-protocol)).
 The Tunnel + Profiles message allows the MDD to signal which SRTP protection profiles it supports for HBH operations.

 The MDD **MUST** support the same list of protection profiles for the life of a given endpoint's DTLS association, which is represented by the association identifier.

-When a message from the KMF includes "Key Info," the MDD **MUST** extract the cipher and key material conveyed in order to subsequently perform HBH encryption and authentication operations for RTP and RTCP packets sent between it and an endpoint.
-Since the HBH key material will be different for each endpoint, the MDD uses the tunnel-unique association identifier included by the KMF to ensure that the HBH material is used with the correct endpoint.
+When a message from the KMF includes "Key Info," the MDD **MUST** extract the cipher and keying material conveyed in order to subsequently perform HBH encryption and authentication operations for RTP and RTCP packets sent between it and an endpoint.
+Since the HBH keying material will be different for each endpoint, the MDD uses the tunnel-unique association identifier included by the KMF to ensure that the HBH keying material is used with the correct endpoint.

 The MDD **MUST** forward all messages received from either the endpoint or the KMF to ensure proper communication between those two entities.